-That class was useless.
+I don’t remember a thing from that class.
 In fact, I didn’t learn much of anything about the true and living God during my four years at Bible College.

 Real learning for me happened after I began homeschooling.
 I thank homeschooling for my real education.
 During those years I learned to make sense of the Bible, but I also learned that ‘learning’ is fun!
 Honeybee colonies, and galaxies, and the difference between object pronouns and subject pronouns…so many wonderful things to learn!